Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing

-In contrast, rule-based approaches exhibited poor performance, mainly due to the fact that diseases like bronchiolitis are not always explicitly mentioned by name in the text.
-Even when mentioned, they might refer to discarded hypotheses or contacts with affected individuals, leading to false positives.
-While a more sophisticated rule-based system could address some of these issues, such approaches lack the scalability and generalizability of our pipeline.
-Conversely, our pipeline can be easily adapted to other diseases, which makes it a versatile tool for clinical NLP.
+In contrast, rule-based approaches underperformed because diseases like bronchiolitis and bronchitis are not always explicitly mentioned or may appear in negated or hypothetical contexts.
+While more sophisticated rule-based systems could address some of these issues, such approaches lack the scalability and generalizability of our pipeline.
+Conversely, our pipeline can be adapted to other diseases, making it a potentially versatile tool for clinical NLP.